scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part2.md

 the {% scaladoc maxBy collection.Seq@maxBy[B](f:A=>B):A %} method to find the maximum score by looking at the second value in the tuple.

-Average is calculated simply by flattening all scores into a single sequence and then calculating its sum and divide by count.
+The average is calculated simply by flattening all scores into a single sequence and then calculating its average.

 ## Set

 A {% scaladoc collection.Set %} is like a `Map` without values, just the distinct keys.
 In JavaScript it's typical to emulate a Set by storing the values as keys into an `Object`.
 This of course means that the values must be converted to strings.
-In ES6 there is a new {% jsdoc Set %} type that works with all kinds of value types, but like with `Map`, it's based on reference equality making it less useful when dealing with complex value types.
+In ES6 there is a new {% jsdoc Set %} type that works with all kinds of value types, but like with `Map`, it's based on reference equality, making it less useful when dealing with complex value types.

-In Scala sets are quite often used when you need to have distinct values with no duplicates.
+As their name implies, sets have no duplicate elements.
 Adding values to a set automatically guarantees that all duplicate values are eliminated.
-They are also useful when you just need to check if something exists, without storing its value.

 Set operations like {% scaladoc diff collection.Set@diff(that:scala.collection.GenSet[A]):This %},
 {% scaladoc intersect collection.Set@intersect(that:scala.collection.GenSet[A]):Repr %} and
 {% scaladoc union collection.Set@union(that:scala.collection.GenSet[A]):This %} allow you to build new sets out of other sets to check, for example, what has changed.